 • Many European cities are very dog-friendly: France, Germany, Switzerland, and the Netherlands all welcome well-behaved dogs in cafes and public transit

-Tip: If you're continuing to another EU country, your health certificate covers intra-EU travel for 4 months. 💰 How to Budget a Vacation: The 40/25/20/15 Rule Grab a familiar Starbucks while you adjust to the timezone!
+Tip: If you're continuing to another EU country, your health certificate covers intra-EU travel for 4 months.
+Use the 40/25/20/15 budget rule to plan your total trip costs before you go.

 📦 Want our free Pet Travel Checklist PDF?